-On the contrary, we do trust employees and want to do right by our employees.
-It is Federal law that employees in non-exempt jobs are paid for all hours worked, including additional pay for additional hours worked.
+On the contrary, LCCC does trust its employees and wants to do right by them.
+It's federal law that employees in non-exempt jobs are paid for all hours worked, including additional pay for additional hours worked.
 Non-exempt employees must be paid at overtime rates if they work beyond a certain number of hours in a week.
-Human Resources has posted information regarding the Fair Labor Standards Act and the classification of non-exempt and exempt employees in EaglesEye, if you wish for more information.
+Human Resources has posted information regarding the Fair Labor Standards Act and the classification of non-exempt and exempt employees in EaglesEye, if employees want for more information.

 Will electronic timekeeping result in a different amount paid each month?

 Yes, there are a different number of paid days in some months as opposed to others, which will equate to a different end-of-the-month paycheck.
 Currently, non-exempt benefited employees are paid one twelfth of their contract monthly, with the last three days being advanced.
 This pay is then supported by a time sheet submitted at the beginning of the next month.
-While this has been the practice for many years, it does not meet the intent of the Federal law.
-To help employees plan for the variances in their monthly pay, we are developing a model to calculate the gross monthly pay for the year beginning July 2013.
+While this has been the practice for many years, it doesn't meet the intent of the federal law.
+To help employees plan for the variances in their monthly pay, LCCC is developing a model to calculate the gross monthly pay for the year beginning July 2013.
 This will help employees plan for the variances in monthly gross pay.

 The plan, as it stands now, is to install the software, build the integration with the Datatel Payroll system, design the procedures, and test to make sure all is working as desired in April and part of May.
-We will test the software program and procedures in May, June, July, and August.
+LCCC will test the software program and procedures in May, June, July and August.
 The software program and procedures will be adjusted as problem areas are found during the test period.
-We would like to go live with the pilot groups in late August.
+LCCC would like to go live with the pilot groups in late August.
 The pilot groups selected are all non-exempt employees in Plant Operations and selected student worker groups.
 Between now and August, there will be multiple trainings for both the non-exempt employees and their supervisors.
-If all goes well, we will incorporate what we have learned and will bring the rest of the non-exempt employees on to the system by January 2014.
+If all goes well, LCCC will incorporate what it has learned and will bring the rest of the non-exempt employees on to the system by January 2014.

-Yes, we have contracted with a group to review our pay practices and to help us develop procedures that are in compliance with Federal law.
-As we go through this review you may be interviewed for clarification of current processes.
+Yes, LCCC has contracted with a group to review our pay practices and to help develop procedures that are in compliance with federal law.
+As LCCC goes through this review, employees may be interviewed for clarification of current processes.

 Fast Track program